Restoring Function. Embracing Life.

 Meniscectomy:

 Partial removal of the damaged meniscus may be necessary for irreparable tears or when the torn portion causes persistent symptoms.
+This is done while leaving as much healthy meniscus as possible.
+It serves to relieve symptoms while maintaining meniscus function.

 Arthroscopic surgery